msqr/coding101/text-quest/README-G6.md

 }
 ```

-> :question: What does this program print out?
+> :question: This program prints out one line per map key.
+Exactly what does this program print out?
+> Do you know the exact order of those lines?

 What we just did, iterate over the keys of a map, calling `map.get(key)` for each
 key of the iteration, is a very common technique.
 Java provides another method